 Da Nang to Hue By Car

 This route is 1) the most expensive and 2) the least beautiful.
 You skip the Hai Van Pass and take the tunnels instead.
-Which makes you miss everything spectacular about this stretch of road.
+Which makes you miss everything beautiful about this stretch of road.
 But it’s possibly the most convenient?